fastify/fastify-helmet/README.md

 ### Content-Security-Policy Nonce

-`fastify-helmet` provide a simple way for `csp nonces generation`.
+`@fastify/helmet` provide a simple way for `csp nonces generation`.
 You can enable this behavior by passing `{ enableCSPNonces: true }` into the options.
 Then, you can retrieve the `nonces` through `reply.cspNonce`.

 > Note: This feature is implemented inside this module.
 It is not a valid option or supported by helmet.